To restore deleted records, you must have the role Repository Manager.

 You can restore repository records that were manually deleted on the Manage deleted repository page (Resources > Advanced Tools > Manage deleted repository).
 You can restore a single deleted record by ID or enter criteria to match a list of records that were deleted.

-Manage deleted repository Page
+Manage deleted repository page

 To restore deleted records:

-- Enter information about the record(s):
+- In Search criteria, enter information about the record(s):

 - To restore multiple records: